Fix Rotted Wood from the Source!

 Using Wood Filler

 Next, we’d get some replacement wood and/or wood filler.
 It depends how wide or long the open space now is that will determine next steps.
 If the space is 1inch or smaller, use wood filler.
 If the open space is wider, then use a combination of replacement wood and wood filler.
 Depending on your needs, you might need to use the replacement wood as a wood filler, in addition to the wood filler.
+Ultimately, a combination of wood filler and replacement wood is preferred based on needs.

 What to expect when you use wood filler.
 So if you get Bondo, there is a quart sized amount of wood filler.
 There is a small tube of activator located underneath the cap.
 Mix a generous amount of filler with activator.
 The activator hardens the filler.
 This gives you a short working time up to around 15mins. (check the label) before it hardens.
 Once it hardens, it is literally solid as wood and you have to sand it to even it out.